jppaled/pollen/README.md

 Then finally it was automatable, so I made this script.

 ## The script
-this script retrieves the image of the pollen risk map of france, with its date.
+This script retrieves the image of the pollen risk map of france, with its date.

 The date is in French, so you had to translate the month into English, to then create a date in `Y-m-d` format.